 The most common construction method for quality shoes.
 A canvas rib is glued to the underside of the insole to which upper and a thin leather strip is attached, called welt, with a machine stitched welt seam.
 The outsole is then attached to the welt with a sole stitch.
 The construction makes a strong and relatively water resistant shoe that is easy to resole, since you can remove the sole stitch and outsole without insole and upper being affected.
 The shoe, however, is more rigid and less flexible than for example a Blake stitched shoe.

 As the name suggests, the method is basically identical to the aforementioned Goodyear construction, but the difference is that the welt seam is made entirely by hand and done directly to the insole.
-You cut out a lip in the insole (which due to this fact regularly is thicker and of better quality than those used for many machine made shoe constructions) and do the welt stitches do that.
+You carv out a holdfast in the insole (which due to this fact normally is thicker and of better quality than those used for many machine made shoe constructions) and do the welt stitches to that.
 This also makes the cavity in the middle of the shoe much smaller, so you can use much less cork paste or real cork, felt or leather instead making the construction more compact.
 A hand welted shoe can have both a machine- or handmade sole stitch.
-This is the finest construction method and is used by almost all bespoke makers, but also a few Ready to Wear brands does it.
+This is the finest construction method and is used by almost all bespoke makers, but also some Ready to Wear brands do it.

 Norvegese, Norweigan, Goyser, Bentavenegna

-These are all similar construction methods with small differences, but the problem is that different makers call things differently, so it’s very hard to define exactly what is correct.
+These are all similar construction methods with often small differences, sometimes more important one, but the problem is that different makers call things differently, so it’s very hard to define exactly what is what and what is correct.
 The base of all these methods is however that there is a stitch made from the insole towards the upper and out on the outside of the shoe, and a regular sole stitch.
 Some have the uppers pulled outwards, some has a welt/storm welt, some has extra row of stitching which attach a midsole, and so on.
 These methods are almost always made by hand, and often the stitches are braided in different decorative ways.
 They are quite sturdy constructions, and especially the ones where the upper leather is turned outwards are very waterproof.

-A method that reminds a lot of norvegese etc construction methods.
+A method that reminds a lot of the Norvegese etc construction methods.
 Here the upper is also folded outwards, but you have a regular welt which and a straight sole stitch which can be made by machine.
-The shoes are highly water resistant and saturation method is most common among heavier boots.
-There are different variants of Veldtschoen construction, which is also called stitch down, where the basic one is that the upper part is folded outwards and sewn directly into the outsole with a sole stitch.
+The shoes are highly water resistant and therefore the method is most common among heavier boots.
+There are different variants of Veldtschoen construction, which is also called stitchdown, where the basic one is that the upper part is folded outwards and sewn directly into the outsole with a sole stitch.
 Some different takes are where you place a welt below the upper on the sole edge, and sometimes you also use an extra row of stitches attaching a midsole.